Flip Flop Spanish

 The way the courses are designed makes them very practical for group or family learning, but they will also work for a parent teaching just one child.

 The mix of activities offered by Flip Flop Spanish makes it a great choice for children up through the elementary grades.
 You can select the resources that best suit the needs of your learners.
 If you want more reading and writing, you might choose the workbooks with audio files.
 Otherwise, See It and Say It might be better.
-Even then, you can incorporate writing activity for older students.
+Even with See It and Say It, you can incorporate writing activities for older students.

 Note: Catherine Levison, the author of A Charlotte Mason Education, recommends Flip Flop Spanish for those seeking a Charlotte Mason approach to foreign language.